 Maca is commonly called “food of the brain” in Peru, where locals use the plant to improve mental clarity, focus, and memory.
 According to one study, Maca may assist with motor coordination, cognitive function, and endurance.
 The study also suggests Maca may slow down cognitive decline as we age.
 In addition, black Maca is reported to be the most effective for strengthening memory, alleviating brain fog, and fighting depression.

-Locals recommend Maca as an aphrodisiac for increasing sexual function and drive.
+Stateside, we've all heard of oysters' aphrodisiac effects but in other parts of the world, it's all about maca.
 Clinical studies illustrate Maca’s aphrodisiac qualities, and additional research suggests consuming Maca regularly may assist with male sexual desire and libido.
 Furthermore, Maca may also improve sexual libido and function in women.

 Incan warriors were rumored to take Maca before heading into battle to give them an edge against their opponents.
 After all, they were fighting at 4,000 meters above sea level with 40% less oxygen so any potential advantages made a difference.
 The Inca said Maca aided with stamina, muscle recovery, endurance, and cognitive function.
 In addition, recent clinical trials suggest Maca may boost athletic performance.
 Black Maca is traditionally used with Yellow Maca to aid in external endurance and strength, so put some Black Maca in your pre-workout smoothie for heightened endurance, stamina, and focus during training!